 RUI’s Disaster Recovery Team is available 24 hours a day, 7 days a week, 365 days a year.
 We will be on site within 1 hour of your call to start getting things secured and mitigated.

 RUI will handle everything for you, from assisting you in filing your claim all the way to completion of restoration.
-We work hand and hand with you and your insurance company to get your business and your life back to normal as quickly as we can.
+We work alongside you and your insurance company to get your business and your life back to normal as quickly as we can.

 Yes, you are responsible for your deductible.